Martin-Behaim-Denkmal (Nuremberg)

 How long should I spend visiting?

-Most visitors typically spend around 30 minutes to an hour at the Martin-Behaim-Denkmal, allowing time for photographs and reflection.
+Visitors typically spend around 30 minutes to an hour at the Martin-Behaim-Denkmal, but this may vary based on individual interest in the surrounding area.

 Is photography allowed?